fyliu/docker-mkdocs/docs/usage.md

 1. Create a documentation page about the plugin: What it is, how it's useful, how to use it. etc..
 1. Create a PR in `hackforla/docker-mkdocs` with the necessary changes to add the plugin, including the documentation page.
-1. Follow up in slack if necessary.
+1. Follow up in slack, maybe in the hackforla #engineering channel.